Password protection

 if executed by human.

-command also shows all commands in the right order
+If more transcript files are specified, logs command also shows all commands in the right order

 they were really executed.